 These locations, including Batu Feringghi, Tanjung Bungah, and Tanjung Tokong, aren’t as central.
-Yet they boast great international schools and a beachfront atmosphere.
+They boast great international schools and a beachfront atmosphere though.

 Penang’s south and middle are also seeing development.
 Prices aren’t as expensive in these areas which include Banyan Bayu, Gelugor, and Jelutong.
 But completion of a second bridge (with a third one planned) means easy access to the mainland.

 Southern neighborhoods, especially Banyan Bayu, are perhaps the best for investing in Penang real estate.
 Most of the island’s factories are in these areas too.